 College websites advertise generous aid packages.
 What they don't make clear is The Gap — the amount families must actually find through savings, work, or debt after all grant aid is applied.
 For Pocono families earning $30,000–$48,000, this gap can mean the difference between graduating and dropping out.
 Our database makes The Gap impossible to miss.

 Select your family income bracket.
-The database instantly filters schools and calculates your estimated gap at each institution.
+The database instantly re-sorts schools and recalculates The Gap at each institution.

 Results are sorted by lowest gap first — not by prestige, not by sticker price.
 Schools that actually meet your need rise to the top.

-Every school in the database gets a clear severity rating based on what your family would need to find beyond grant aid:
+Every school gets a clear severity rating based on what your family would need to find beyond grant aid:

 Low Gap ($0 – $2,500/year) — This school is likely affordable for your family.